Chachapoyas Peru, 9 Reasons Why it’s a Place Worth Visiting

 It’s a total of 6 km, but 3 of them are on a regular road, not very interesting, although peaceful.
 So, to save time, I decided to let the guide take me on his motor taxi at the path’s entrance, where we started the hike.

-It took us about 2h 30 minutes to get to Yumbilla and 1 hour to get back.
+It took us about two h 30 minutes to get to Yumbilla and 1 hour to get back.

-Once in Yumbilla, you have the opportunity to climb down to the next 3 falls, but you will need a guide to get there because you need a cord.
-I didn’t take my chance even if I was with a guide.
+Once in Yumbilla, you have the opportunity to climb down to the subsequent 3 falls, but you will need a guide to get there because you need a cord.
+I didn’t take my chance even though I was with a guide.

 Costs: